 It remains to be seen whether the Republican Governors Association has learned from its mistakes.
 The association made Iowa Gov. Kim Reynolds the new chair.
 Reynolds was vice chair of the Republican Governors Association during this disastrous year, so that is not encouraging.
 But Reynolds has been a statewide officeholder in Iowa for over 10 years.
 During this time, Iowa has become a red state.
 This year, Reynolds won in a landslide, and Republicans took over all U.S. House seats and statewide offices.
 Reynolds also took a hardline stance on the same issues as DeSantis.
 Fortunately, Hogan, Ducey, and Baker will no longer be in leadership.

 A chain is only as strong as its weakest link.
 Based on the 2022 gubernatorial results and the attitude last week at its conference, the Republican Governors Association is in the running for being the weakest link.
 Hopefully leaders like Reynolds, Youngkin, and DeSantis can strengthen the leadership of GOP governors.

 – – –

-Todd Carney is a lawyer and frequent contributor to RealClearPolitics.
+Todd Carney is a lawyer and a writer on election issues.
 He earned his juris doctorate from Harvard Law School.
-The views in this piece are his alone and do not reflect the views of his employer.